dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ```
 ### Mutation -> State

-reduce() returns the state which image name in assets is stored.
+__reduce()__ returns the state which image name in assets is stored.

-this return value is given to viewcontroller UIimageview.image.
+this return value is given to __viewcontroller UIimageview.image__.
 Finally, viewcontroller will show the image because of this return value.

 ```swift